 \begin{example} A symplectic blow up of a toric manifold at a fixed point is also a toric manifold.
-The moment map image of a symplectic blow up is obtained by chopping the corner of the original polytope whose vertex is the image of the fixed point we are blowing up.
-The additional facet obtained after the chopping is determined by the inward normal vector, which is the sum of inward normal vectors of the facets meeting in a vertex we blow up, and by the distance from the chopped vertex, which is given by the size of the blow up.
-See Figure \ref{fig3} for two examples.
+The moment map image of a symplectic blow up is obtained by chopping off the corner of the original polytope at the vertex which is the image of the fixed point that we are blowing up.
+The inward normal vector of the new facet obtained after the chop is the sum of inward normal vectors of the facets meeting at the vertex where we performed the blow up.
+The distance of the new facet from the chopped vertex is given by the size of the blow up.
+See Figure \ref{fig3} for two examples of Delzant polytopes of symplectic blow ups of toric manifolds.
 Under the moment map, the exceptional divisor of the blow-up maps to the new facet.

 \end{example}